Chapter 7: Competing in International Markets

 Figure 7.21: Strategy, Structure, and Rivalry [Image description]

-The concept of refers to how challenging it is to survive domestic competition (Figure 7.21 “Strategy, Structure, and Rivalry”).
+The concept of firm strategy, structure, and rivalry refers to how challenging it is to survive domestic competition (Figure 7.21 “Strategy, Structure, and Rivalry”).
 The Olympics offer a good analogy for illustrating the positive aspects of very challenging domestic situations.
 If the competition to make a national team in gymnastics is fierce, the gymnasts who make the team will have been pushed to stretch their abilities and performance.
 In contrast, gymnasts who faced few contenders in their quest to make a national team will not have been tested with the same level of intensity.
 When the two types meet at the Olympics, the gymnasts who overcame huge hurdles to make their national teams are likely to have an edge over athletes from countries with few skilled gymnasts.

 Companies that have survived intense rivalry within their home markets are likely to have developed strategies and structures that will facilitate their success when they compete in international markets.
 Hyundai and Kia had to keep pace with each other within the South Korean market before expanding overseas.
 The leading Japanese automakers—Honda, Nissan, and Toyota—have had to compete not only with one another but also with smaller yet still potent domestic firms such as Isuzu, Mazda, Mitsubishi, Subaru, and Suzuki.
 In both examples, the need to navigate potent domestic rivals has helped firms later become fearsome international players.